tracim/tracim/backend/README.md

 The provided default configuration is suitable for local-test.
 If you need to run Tracim over network, see [configuration file documentation](doc/setting.md).

-You need to create a color.json file at root of Tracim:
+You need to create the branding folder containing customizable ui elements.
+Starting with the provided sample is a good way:

-    cp ../color.json.sample ../color.json
+    cp -r ../frontend/dist/assets/branding.sample ../frontend/dist/assets/branding

 You should also create requested folder for running Tracim: